 - Add the whisked Egg and mix until a dough starts to come together (see note 2).

 - Bring together into a ball then roll between two sheets of baking paper, about 4 mm (1/6 inch) thick (see note 3).
 Place on a flat tray and leave to rest in the fridge for at least 1 hour - or overnight.

-- Take out of the fridge, remove the baking paper and cut out rounds of pastry at least as large as the muffin pan opening using a round or fluted cookie cutter that is about 2 cm (0,8 inch) wider than the opening of the muffin pan, cut out disks of pastry (see note 4).
+- Take out of the fridge and remove the baking paper.
+With a round or fluted cookie cutter that is about 2 cm (0,8 inch) wider than the opening of the muffin pan, cut out disks of pastry (see note 4).
 Gently slide the pastries into the muffin pan until it touches the bottom.
-With a finger, lightly press on the corners to make sure the pastry is flush with the pan and no air pockets remain under the pastry.Pro tip: for the best results, use a muffin pan with perforated bottom.
+With a finger, lightly press on the bottom corners to insure the pastry is flush with the pan and no air pockets remain under the pastry.Pro tip: for the best results, use a muffin pan with perforated bottom.
 It will insure an ideal air flow and provide the best, evenly baked shells.

 - Preheat your oven on 160'C/325'F. Dock the bottom of the pastry (prick with a small fork) and place the muffin pan in the freezer while the oven is preheating.